primer/react/pages/components/docs/getting-started.md

 Before getting started using Primer Components, make sure that the following libraries are installed in your host project:

-- `styled-components` at versions 4.0.0 or higher
+- `styled-components` at version 4.0.0 or higher
 - `react` at versions 16.8.0 and higher